nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 2. Download the latest [planease.jar](https://github.com/AY2223S2-CS2103-W16-3/tp/releases/tag/v1.3).

-3. Copy the file to the folder you want to use as the _home folder_ for your PlanEase application.
+3. Copy the file to a local folder you want to use as the _home folder_ for your PlanEase application.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar planease.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>